-The two permanent exhibitions at the Leopold Museum provide unparalleled insight into the lives and works of the “Viennese” artists active as Austria’s empire neared its disintegration in the early 20th century.
+The permanent exhibition at the Leopold Museum provides insight into the explosion of creativity as the Austro-Hungarian empire neared its disintegration in the late-19th and early-20th century.

 With over 40 paintings and almost 200 works on paper, the museum’s Egon Schiele collection is rightly considered world-leading.

-Other paintings to look for include “Levitation“, an allegory on death, and the portrait of his model, muse and long-time companion Wally Neuzil (a piece that was stolen by the Nazis before it ended up – legitimately – in the Leopold collection):
+- Other paintings to look for include Transfiguration, an allegory on death, and the 1912 portrait of his model, muse and long-time companion Wally Neuzil (a piece that was stolen by the Nazis before it ended up – legitimately – in the Leopold collection).

 The Leopold Museum has a remarkable number of Klimts and a large room dedicated to his genius, filled with his landscapes and other paintings.